 Hayley Rose Malouin

 I hold a BA Hons. in Dramatic Arts (2015) and an MA in Comparative Literatures and Arts (2017) from Brock University, as well as an MA in Social and Political Thought from York University (2021).
-I have presented my research at numerous academic conferences, in Canada, the United States, Great Britain, and Europe.
+I have presented my research at numerous academic conferences, in Canada, the United States, the United Kingdom, and Europe.
 In addition to my peer-reviewed contributions, I co-edited “Circus and Its Others,” a double issue of the peer-reviewed journal Performance Matters published by Simon Fraser University.
 I have also been published in The Toronto Star, alt.theatre Magazine, and Intermission Magazine, among others.